wagesj45/MimeTypeList/README.md

 ## Installation

-You can install MimeTypeList from [Nuget.org](https://www.nuget.org/).
+You can install MimeTypeList from [Nuget.org](https://www.nuget.org/) on its [package page](https://www.nuget.org/packages/MimeTypeList/1.0.0).

 ## Usage